mayadebellis/hurricane/README.md

 	- By year: have start yr and end yr
 	- by month: select / de-select certain months to display data
 	- reset/clear filter button
-	- Deadliest hurricanes?? - if we're feelin real up to it we can have this filter option
+	- *NOT FOR MVP* Deadliest hurricanes?? - if we're feelin real up to it we can have this filter option

 # Tasks:
 -Ballard: get pie chart working
 -Maya: data manipulation/wrangling
+-Olivia:
--Olivia: make things happen on screen - filter btns, move sliders in right place-, colors working
+	-> DONE: make things happen on screen - filter btns, move sliders in right place-, -> TODO: colors working -- maybe?